 Glencoe Mountain Ski Resort

 Boasting the steepest ski run in Scotland, the Glencoe Mountain ski resort is of the oldest ski centres in Scotland and an essential visit for any avid skier.

 While often pitched as better suited to experienced skiers, Glencoe Mountain has made significant improvements to its beginner’s area in recent years and has 20 different runs available for people at all levels to choose wisely from.

 Snowboarding, sledging and avalanche training are all available in the winter, in addition to ski school that offers expert tuition to newcomers.

 All we would advise is that newbies don’t attempt the famous ‘flypaper’ run – the steepest black run in the UK – too quickly.

 Aviemore is home to Scotland’s most popular ski resort – and arguably, the best Scottish ski resort – Cairngorm, which is often hailed as its most beautiful one too.

 Situated between Perth and Inverness, Cairngorm offers an entirely unique skiing experience as it boasts Scotland’s only funicular railway that takes skiers to the top.

 The longest single run at Cairngorm is 3.3km, with many more available to explore.
 There is also a fun park area that offers freestyle fans free terrain to have a bit more freedom and experiment with their skills.

-With excellent packages available for first-time skiers, there is skiing experience for everyone here.
+With excellent packages available for first-time skiers, there is skiing in Scotland for beginners or anyone to be found here.